 In the Harry Potter series, Rowling uses the memory vials to take Harry back into the past and reveal information he needs:

 What to look for: The hero in a new world, out of his element.
-Set piece scenes showing off the environment or the characters.
+This act is where most of the trailer comes from, so you need set pieces that define the story here.
 The revelation of backstory information in bits and pieces.
 Flashbacks.
 The creature in the forest, who aids the protagonist with cryptic clues and signs.
 The henchman, who is not the real antagonist, only the servant of the mastermind.
 Discoveries and complications but no turning point.
 Entering the lair of the dragon, the deepest point of enemy territory.
 Jail or capture.
 Failure.

 Generally, each new clue reveals information from further back in time before the story started.